-The benefits of lawn fertilizer are endless.
+The benefits of a lawn fertilizer schedule are endless.
 For starters, feeding your grass will let it grow greener and thicker.
 Fertilizing improves the health of a lawn’s root system, making the grass more resistant to weeds and drought.
 When done properly, lawn feeding drastically upgrades the yard’s appearance and makes those summer barbecues all the more welcoming.

-Water your lawn several days before having it fertilized.
-Irrigation will keep it hydrated before the product is applied.
-After your lawn is fertilized, water it again.
-This is one of the most important aspects of lawn feeding, as the water will wash the fertilizer into the soil—where it needs to be.
-Fertilizing will be a fraction as effective if you don’t water afterwards.
-However, you don’t want to drench the grass either, as over-watering can wash the product away.
-Check out our lawn watering tips for the best practices.
+Watering your lawn several days before and after applying fertilizer will enhance the effectivenessIrrigation will keep the soil hydrated before the product is applied.
+After your lawn is fertilized, watering again is very important as the water will activate the fertilizer into the soil, making it readily available to the turf roots.
+Fertilizing will be a fraction as effective if you don’t water afterward.
+Check out our lawn watering tips for best practices.